EQ108LP: Equine Spinal Dysfunction: Motor Control & Functional Mobilization/Core Strengthening Techniques for Licensed Pros

-Equine Massage Therapists: Proof of certification required from a 320+ recognized course (no online certification courses).
+Equine Massage Therapists: Proof of certification required from an outside equine bodywork program with hours (320+) and content (covering the major muscles and points) comparable to the EQ100.
+Students coming in from other programs must challenge the EEBW Certification Course prior to registering for the EQ108LP.
+There is an administrative fee of $150 for this challenge and a video presentation is required.
 Participants must have at least 1 year of field experience after the qualifying certification program.
 In addition, two letters of recommendation from veterinarians in regards to working with horses required.
 Participant must also satisfy the other prerequisites.

 Veterinary Technicians & Pt Assistants: Must have at least 1 year of experience and practice after the certification in a professional setting with a veterinarian.
 Two letters of recommendation (one from employing veterinarian or licensed physical therapist) in regards to working with horses required.
 The letter must include a statement explaining your duties involved as a veterinary technician or PT assistant.
 Participant must also satisfy the other prerequisites.

 Veterinary Students: Students in their final year only.
 Two letters of recommendation from veterinarians, advisors or instructors are required.

 It is understood that some of the techniques presented do not allow non-veterinarians to utilize the methods demonstrated due to regulations.

 Students must review the Anatomy and Physiology chapter of the text used in previous courses: